Legacy of Success

 Participation and preparation: Honors seminars are neither lectures nor bull sessions; active attendance is a part of participation, and so your presence alone does not guarantee participation points.
 You are encouraged to contribute when you have something thoughtful to say…which means coming to class thoroughly prepared to discuss the day’s readings with an open mind.
 The best way to prepare is to read the course materials attentively, looking up unfamiliar words and concepts, and generally considering the major issues of the works before we begin our discussions.

 Electronics use: The emphasis in a seminar is on conversation.
+Even before class begins, Honors wishes to cultivate a sense of community through chitchat amongst your peers.
 In order to be fully engaged in our discussions, you should put away your electronic devices when you are in class so that you can devote your total attention to what your classmates are saying and to what you can contribute.
 I again ask that you use PRINT editions of the texts we will be discussing so that you can leave your phones, computers, tablets, e-readers, and other distractions in your bags.
-Pen and paper should do fine for your note taking in Honors.
 If you must use electronics during class, you will need to resist the temptation to check social media or work on other projects.

 Reading journal: In addition to your normal class notes, you will need a separate notebook—a reading journal—to use for reflection throughout the semester.
 For each reading, I will announce some reflection questions for you to consider in your private reading journal.
 I recommend tackling the questions before attacking the reading so that you can see how your ideas compare with those of the text.
 This will take approximately one to two hours per text and it is a significant part of this course.
 You will draw on your personal responses in your short reflection papers, and your observations about the readings will help you prepare for class discussion.
 This reading journal is strictly confidential—you will never, ever be required to share its contents with me or with any of your classmates.
 You are expected to keep up with it.